Dealing with and preventing ice dams

 What causes different roof surface temperatures?

-Since most ice dams form at the edge of the roof, there is obviously a heat source warming the roof elsewhere.
-This heat is primarily coming from the house.
-In rare instances solar heat gain may cause these temperature differences.
+Since most ice dams form at the edge of the roof, there must be a heat source warming the roof elsewhere.
+This heat primarily comes from the house.
+In rare instances, increased heat from the sun may cause these temperature differences.

 It is primarily heat flowing from the house that causes the nonuniform temperatures of the roof surface leading to ice dams.